-Here’s a quickie post for your Holiday pleasure – a favorite of mine, since introduced to it by some of my Cuban-American co-workers during the days before Christmas (when no one really cares if you’re a tad shit-faced at work!) – Oops!
-Did I say that out loud?
+Here’s a quickie post for your Holiday pleasure.
+Crema de Vie, the Cuban version of eggnog, has been a favorite of mine since introduced to it by some of my Cuban-American former co-workers during the days before Christmas.
+Just one of the more delicious holiday traditions, here in South Florida.

 1 cup water